gillian-guide/gillian-guide.github.io/docs/Drag-and-Drop-Archive.en.md

 description: A complete ready-to-play drag-and-drop archive for your desired GTA IV version

 # Drag-and-Drop Archive
 You can choose an archive depending on the version you want - be it 1.2.0.59 or 1.0.8.0(a downgrader is included if you're using the [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) version).
 However, the modlist for this pack alone is mostly the same - you can see and compare it [below](#modlist).
+You'll mainly be lacking [ZolikaPatch](Essential-Modding/ZolikaPatch.md) and Liberty Tweaks.

 ### Notes
 !!! info ""
 	1. 1.2.0.59 is the Complete Edition, also known as the latest [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) version.
 It removes support for multiplayer and Games for Windows - LIVE, while adding the Rockstar Games Launcher (and it's DRM) and the Social Club overlay (with it's achievements).
 The amount of supported mods is also much more limited in this version - most mods are built for 1.0.8.0 and 1.0.7.0.
-	2. 1.0.8.0 is the latest retail patch, with ZolikaPatch and multiplayer support.
+	2. 1.0.8.0 is the latest retail patch, with [ZolikaPatch](Essential-Modding/ZolikaPatch.md) and [multiplayer](multiplayer.md) support.
 However, this drag-and-drop archive does NOT include any support for Games for Windows - LIVE whatsoever.
 See the [downgrading](downgrading.md) and [multiplayer](multiplayer.md) sections instead.
 This version is better for mod compatibility.

 ## Installation